beginning of content

 When should I see my doctor?

-If you have mild flu-like symptoms and are otherwise fit and healthy, there is usually no need to see a doctor.
+If you have mild symptoms and are otherwise fit and healthy, there is usually no need to see a doctor.

 Am I in a high-risk group for influenza?